-In one of a recent string of employee misclassification cases, the owners of a Philadelphia strip club made dancers sign contracts stating they were independent contractors, rather than employees of the club.
+In one of a recent string of employee misclassification cases, the owners of a Philadelphia strip club made dancers sign contracts stating they were independent contractors rather than employees of the club.
 But an appeals court agreed with a jury that the employer exerted “overwhelming control” over the terms of the dancers’ work and upheld […]

 Time to double-check your social media policies.
 The National Labor Relations Board (NLRB) has released a 2018 advice memo from its Office of General Counsel regarding “whether various Employer [CVS Health] social media rules are unlawfully overbroad“ under the National Labor Relations Act (NLRA).
 The memo delivers mixed news for employers — the NLRB found […]

 Any HR pro would raise an eyebrow reading the broad outline of this FMLA abuse investigation.
 An employee schedules a knee surgery, then postpones that procedure to have a different operation done to remove a tumor on his foot.
-While he’s out on FMLA leave, an employee takes a vacation trip to Mexico.
+While he’s out on FMLA leave, the employee takes a vacation trip to Mexico.
 After he […]

 Ageism continues costing employers dearly.
 The Los Angeles Times is on the hook for a $15.4 million jury award for demoting an older worker.
 It’s the most recent example of just how much emphasis HR pros should put on educating managers and executives on how to avoid age discrimination.
 Former LA Times sports columnist T.J. […]